vishvAsa/kalpAntaram/articles/kalari-origin.md

 Tulu Nadu is considered as birthplace of Kalaripayattu.
 The highest form of Kalari Vidya said to have existed there.
 Many Nair and Brahmin practitioners of Tulu Nadan Kalari were imported into Kerala by the rulers to train their troops.

+<details><summary>विश्वास-टिप्पनी</summary>

+recall getting that impression from oru vaDakkan vIrakathA.
+</details>

+### Family histories
 The four Nair families of Valluvanad which supplied Chavers (suicide fighters) to Valluvanad Raja in Mamankam trace their origins to Tulu Nadu and were experts in Tulu Nadan Kalari Vidya.

 Quite interestingly the Dharmoth Panickers who were the commanders of the Nair forces of the Samuthiris of Calicut also have their origin in Tulu Nadu.
 It seems many important Nair families like them share Tulu origin.

-<details><summary>विश्वास-टिप्पनी</summary>

-recall getting that impression from oru vaDakkan vIrakathA.
-</details>
+Apart from the mention in ballads many prominent families had connections with Tulu Nadu and went for training there.
+The Chaver families of Valluvanad, Dharmoth Panickers of Calicut etc are linked with Tulu Nadu.
+Source: [TW](http://mathoorfamily.org/html/history.htm)

+Also you can watch this video mentioning how Kottayam Kerala Varma imported warriors from Tulu Nadu into Travancore and established Kalaris there.
+It also talks about Varahi worship linked with Tulu region.
+Source: [TW](https://www.youtube.com/watch?v=vSVF1SxjS10)

+### Songs
 It is said in Vadakkan Pattukal that Tulu Gurukkal established Kalaris since there was no vettu or payattu in Kerala.

 >  मलयाळं तन्ऱॆ कळरियिलॆ